Time for Career Exploration? Here’s how to create a great Career Pathways credit for teens interested in Psychology.

 First off: What are Career Pathways?

 Career Pathways is a common name for an educational track, or selection of courses, that leans heavily into one type of career.
-In many traditional schools, teens will take 1-4 Career Pathways courses over the high school years.
+In many traditional schools, teens will take one to four Career Pathways courses over the high school years.
 They will have various learning experiences that give them a taste of that career or in some way prepare them for that career.

 Why choose Psychology?